Al Jazeera seeks to build global brand in sports

 Both Sky and Canal+ have large subscriber bases built on broad offers featuring exclusive movies, TV series, and sports.
 They control their distribution via satellite, while Al Jazeera will have to pay commissions to distributors to get its channels on the air.

 Al Jazeera's push into international sports broadcasting will soon be put to the test in France.
-The French 'beIN Sport' channels are aimed at the mass market and will cost 11 euros (8.79 pounds) a month, featuring top-flight French and European football, golf, basketball, and some of the London Olympics.
+The French 'beIN Sport' channels are aimed at the mass market and will cost 11 euros a month, featuring top-flight French and European soccer, golf, basketball, and some of the London Olympics.

 The French channels will compete for customers with France's pay TV leader Canal+ and be distributed by cable and telecom operators to 14 million households.

-Two more 'beIN Sport' channels are planned for the United States in August, including one in Spanish with a heavy dose of football from Latin America, Italy and Spain.
+Two more 'beIN Sport' channels are planned for the United States in August, including one in Spanish with a heavy dose of soccer from Latin America, Italy and Spain.

 The aim there is to focus on international sports instead of taking on local giants including ESPN and Fox TV in marquee American sports like baseball, said al-Khelaifi.